shannin1/TagNTrain/plotting/README.md

 event weight for each event.
 Inside of "analysis_note_datasets_JME_CR" we have a script "readcsv_make2DHist.py" that takes the info saved baout the masses and event weights for each
 JME_vars and spits out rootfiles with MJJvsMY 2dhistogram templates with the up and down variations by the JME_vars.

-For the data once we run "topscoresplots6.py" we get chunks of csv files that we have to merge, and for that we use
+For the data once we run "topscoresplots6.py" we get chunks of csv files that we have to merge, and for that we use a modified version of "merge_the_csv.py" which I seem to have lost but this is a simple script to write.
+It takes the 2016, 2018, 2017 csv files inside "analysis_note_datasets_{year}" or "analysis_note_datasets_{year}_SR" and merges them(the respctive masses so Mjj, MY) for each year separately and spits them out in "analysis_merged_datasets_CR/Pass,Fail or Loose" for the CR.
+Another script then combines the different years and spits them out into the "analysis_merged_datasets_CR" folder. if I find these scripts I will updade this repo but for now one can tweak "merge_the_csv.py" so it does all this, it should be fairly simple.
+Finally we run the script "readcsv_make2DHist.py" which makes a 2dhist pass fail loose template for the data.

+So after this we have completed the data preparation part of the analysis and now its on to 2dalphabet which will take in the MC signal and Bkg which is saved in "2dhistos_scaled_renamed" and the data in "analysis_merged_data_CR/JetHT_merged_CR.root".